Working Parquet Files in R with the Arrow Package

 write_parquet(df, "output/data.parquet", compression = "uncompressed")

-The chunk_size parameter controls how many rows go into each row group.
-Smaller row groups give you better random access; larger groups give better throughput for full scans.
+Compression operates within each row group, so the group size determines the granularity of both compression and I/O. The chunk_size parameter controls how many rows go into each row group.
+Smaller row groups give you better random access; larger groups give better throughput for full scans and typically achieve higher compression ratios since more similar values are grouped together.

 # Write with 10,000 rows per row group